Returns the nth ancestor directory of a given path.

 Character.
 The resulting path after jumping.
 If extract_full = TRUE

-exceeds the available ancestors, returns the root of the path;
+and levels exceeds the available ancestors, returns the root of the path;

 otherwise, returns the ancestor path or throws an error.